salesforce/rules_spring/tools/springboot/README.md

 )
 ```

+The dupe class checking feature requires Python3.
+If you don't have Python3 available for your build, *fail_on_duplicate_classes* must be False.
+See [the Captive Python documentation](../python_interpreter) for more information on how to configure Python3.

 ### Debugging the Rule Execution

 If the environment variable `DEBUG_SPRINGBOOT_RULE` is set, the rule writes debug output to `$TMPDIR/bazel/debug/springboot`.
 If `$TMPDIR` is not defined, it defaults to `/tmp`.